 At 8.8 ounces, this set is pretty lightweight, so it doesn’t put much pressure on your head.
-Plus, the headband padding and thick ear cup padding allows the pressure to be distributed around your ears.
+Plus, the headband padding and thick ear cup padding allow the pressure to be distributed around your ears.
 However, the design is a bit bulky.

 Unfortunately, it is made of cheap plastic, so they are prone to snap if not handled with care.
 Also, the cable is not detachable, which means that if it suffered any damages, you’d need to buy a new headset.

-You needn’t worry about compatibility because you can connect Razer Kraken X 7.1 with consoles, Switch, mobile devices, PS4, Xbox One and PCs via its 3.5mm plug.
+You needn’t worry about compatibility because you can connect Razer Kraken X 7.1 with consoles, Switch, mobile devices, PS4, Xbox One, and PCs via its 3.5mm plug.